-Cultural Diversity and Honoring Te Tiriti o Waitangi New Zealand Cultural Diversity The Unique Position of Māori Culture GIS Pedagogy and environment will reflect NZ cultural diversity through celebrating and including Māori and all other cultures that are represented at GIS.
+Cultural Diversity and Giving effect to Te Tiriti o Waitangi New Zealand Cultural Diversity The Unique Position of Māori Culture GIS Pedagogy and environment will reflect NZ cultural diversity through celebrating and including Māori and all other cultures that are represented at GIS.
 All students and their families are invited to participate in and contribute to the school community in a manner that reflects and encourages their unique cultural position.
 The school will value and respect the backgrounds of individuals and will work towards helping them achieve their potential.
 Learning environments will be culturally responsive to the needs of the learner.
 Establishment of groups (cultural and language) where diversity is celebrated and shared with the school and wider community.
-Focus on Pacific Island (7%) and Filipino (18%) communities who represent the wider GIS community.
+Focus on Pasifika Peoples (7%), Chinese (11%) and Filipino (20%) communities who represent the wider GIS community.
 All students will be provided with curriculum-related opportunities to participate in and contribute to a variety of culturally diverse communities that make up N.Z.
 GIS Pedagogy and environment will reflect Māori culture through: Māori translations on display e.g. library, classrooms, signage Daily use of paepae in all classrooms Māori commands and names promoted Continued use of our Te Reo me ona Tikanga Māori curriculum delivery in classes Integration of te reo into context planning each term.
 Use of mihi whakatau/powhiri to welcome guests to the school.
 PLD to enhance knowledge and understanding for our staff.
 Staff professional development focused on 'Tataiako: Cultural Competencies for Teachers of Māori Learners and Ka Hikatia'.
 This will enhance staff engagement with Māori learners, whanau and iwi and promote the ideals of identity, culture and language.
-Involvement in the Māori Achievement Collaborative (MAC) initiative in 2021 - 2023 What reasonable steps will the school take to incorporate Tikanga Māori (Māori culture and protocol) into the school's curriculum?
-Where possible, employ a part time te reo teacher to teach all classes, upskill staff, facilitate kapa haka and take extension Māori classes.
+Involvement in the Māori Achievement Collaborative (MAC) initiative in 2021 - 2024 What reasonable steps will the school take to incorporate Tikanga Māori (Māori culture and protocol) into the school's curriculum?
+Provide PLD to upskill staff, Staff released to facilitate kapa haka and take extension Māori classes.
 Integration of Māori culture, language and traditions included in school wide context planning.
-Excursion to the Glenfield College marae for powhiri and cultural experiences.
+Excursion to the Glenfield College marae or another local marae for powhiri and cultural experiences.
 Through the guidance and professional development of staff using 'Tataiako Cultural Competencies for Teachers of Māori Learners'.
 Continuing to use mihi whakatau to welcome new learners and other guests to the school.
 What steps will be taken to discover the views of the school's Māori community?
 All Kaipātiki Kāhui Ako schools are on MAC.
 We will be collaborating as a kāhui ako to collect voice and understanding.
 Teacher to work with all our Māori students during extension time.
 The focus is on culture, language and identity.
 Through continuation of our regular meetings with Glenfield Intermediate School Māori community/parents.
-GIS will hold an annual whanau meeting to discuss 'success as Māori' and aspirations for the community tamariki.
-Our Māori Progress - reporting will include the school taking responsibility for initiating and maintaining a process of consultation with whanau/parents of Māori students to help identify important learning needs of our Māori students.
+GIS will hold an annual whānau meeting to discuss 'Success as Māori' and aspirations for the community tamariki.
+Our Māori Progress - reporting will include the school taking responsibility for initiating and maintaining a process of consultation with whānau/parents of Māori students to help identify important learning needs of our Māori students.
 What will the school do to provide instruction in Te Reo Māori (Māori Language) for full time students whose parents ask for it?
 What are some areas which make our school unique and are important to the community?
 Compulsory teaching of te reo Māori through the classroom programme.
-Close association with our local kaumatua at Glenfield College.
-This includes advice and guidance.
-The Maori history of the area - Kaipātiki (to eat flounder or the feeding ground of the flounder) Pa on the north of Lucas Creek.
+Extension group for Māori students The Maori history of the area - Kaipātiki (to eat flounder or the feeding ground of the flounder) Pa on the north of Lucas Creek.
 Lucas Creek was a source of food including eel, crayfish and flounder.
 Refer to our new school logo and the narrative around this.